jhpyle/docassemble/_docs/interviews.md

 ['apples', 'bread', 'olive oil', {'shortening': 'for cookies'}, 'flour']
 {% endhighlight %}

+This is a list of apples, bread, olive oil, a dictionary, and flour.
-But that's not what you wanted!
+That's not what you wanted!

 You wanted `shortening: for cookies` to be a piece of text.
-This ambiguity is the downside of [YAML]'s clean appearance.
+But the computer assumed you wanted to indicate a dictionary.
+[YAML]'s clean appearance makes it readable, but this kind of problem is the downside to [YAML].

 You can get around this problem by putting quote marks around text: